antonyxsik/Intro-PythonMath-2020/README.md

 # Intro-PythonMath-2020
-Scattered assignments fom a UCSD class (2020) in which we learned to use mathematical packages in Python.
+Scattered assignments fom a UCSD class (2020) in which we learned to use mathematical packages (mostly SageMath) in Python.

 Quick breakdown:
  * Assignment 2 - Learning how to use SageMath for Taylor polynomials and integration.
 Introduction to dictionaries.